 What can Plasma Lighter Set on Fire

-These USB Plasma Arc Lighters can burn incense, paper, candles, portable gas and propane BBQ’s, wicks, fireworks, cigarettes, small cigars, and much more.
+These USB Plasma Arc Lighters can burn incense, paper, candles, portable gas and propane BBQ’s, wicks, fireworks, and much more.

 How many arc lights do I get out of an electronic USB lighter?

 You can get up to 300 activations per full charge depending on the time required to light your flammable materials.
 Or 1-3 hours of full use.
 The battery will last for months if not used, before requiring a recharge.

 How long does it take to charge?